fringeproject/fringe-runner/README.md

 This command interacts with the fringe modules.

-You can list the modules with the `-l/--list` argument:
+You can list the modules with `-l/--list`:

 ```bash
 fringe-runner module --list | jq
 ```

-You can execute a module manually with the following command:
+You can execute a module manually `-e/--exec`:

 ```bash
 fringe-runner module --exec <module_slug> <asset_value>